 However, each person is different, and so is each Invisalign treatment plan.
 You may need to wear your retainer for more or less time depending on your unique case.
 Your dentist will give you detailed instructions on how and when to wear your retainer.
-And just like during the treatment itself, the orthodontist will monitor your progress closely to ensure your smile is settling in as it should be.
+And just like during the treatment itself, the orthodontist will monitor your progress closely to see that your smile is settling in as it should be.

 Basic Oral Hygiene

 In combination with your retainer, continuing basic oral care is an essential component of your post-Invisalign maintenance.
 After all, you'll want your newly straightened smile to stay healthy!

 To that end, you should brush and floss twice a day, and see your dentist routinely (as prescribed).
 If you damage your retainer or suspect something is amiss with your smile, you should be sure to contact your dentist right away so they can assess the issue and correct any potential problems.